dsar/Twitter_Sentiment_Analysis/README.md

     $ >>> nltk.download()
     ```

-    and then download all the corpora from the GUI
+    and then download all packages from the GUI

 * [GloVe] - Install Glove python implementation